Twinlife/webrtc/twinlife/BUILDING.md

-Building WebRTC can be difficult and over time we have used different approches.
+Building WebRTC can be difficult (it is a nightmare compared to some other OpenSource projects) and over time we have used different approches.
 To build this GitHub project we have made the choice to rely on an external manual and full extraction of WebRTC.